marcusoftnet/marcusoftnet.github.io/_posts/2014-12-22-what-is-the-goal.md

 Really?!
 That's all we do?
 What about the people in the company then?
 What about "make a difference in society"?
 What about all the big words we use in mission and vision statements?

-Are they just lies or nifty rephrasings of The Goal?
+Are they just lies or nifty rephrasing of The Goal?

 Again on the wikipedia (the book doesn't say much about this) it says: